vksrinivasan/DTOUR/README.txt

 DTOUR
 Path Optimization for Destination-Oriented Rideshare Drivers

-DESCRIPTION
+DESCRIPTION:

 The main code of this project is organized as follows:

+--web/:
---web/: This folder contains all the code for the frontend.
+	This folder contains all the code for the frontend.
 You can find usage instructions in the INSTALLATION section below.

+--graph_generation/:
---graph_generation: Code used to generate graphs from NYC taxi dataset and store them in MySQL --README.txt: Description of database schema and further details of each file.
+	Code used to generate graphs from NYC taxi dataset and store them in MySQL --README.txt: Description of database schema and further details of each file.
  	--adjacency/: Code used to generate nodes (street intersections) and adjacency edges --transition/: Code used to generate transition graphs and edges

+--DTOURCode/:
---DTOURCode/: Backend code; given a start and end coordinate, returns list of best paths to take.
+	Backend code; given a start and end coordinate, returns list of best paths to take.
 	The front-end calls the "main" class in the DTOUR jar with latitudes and longitudes.
 	The "main" class calls the "mainHarness" class where the we run the K-Star Algorithm.
 	This consists of calls to the "AStar" class to run A* until the destination node is explored.